Bill Connors: Early years

 He and Reinhardt differed however over the matter of electronics with Connors preferring the sound of the electric instrument.
 "I always wanted to use the electric guitar in a sophisticated context, like with Chick [Corea].
 I like to play jazz with that electric-rock sound.
 For me it's a lot closer to a horn than the traditional guitar, and that's what I love about it; I can sustain notes, get into different kinds of phrasing—do things other instruments do naturally, only the guitar does it with the aid of technology."

 Connors moved to San Francisco in 1972 to join the Mike Nock Group (formerly known as The Fourth Way) with drummer Eddie Marshall and bassist Dennis Parker.
-He met up with drummer and vibraphonist Glenn Cronkhite, who introduced him to greater knowledge of jazz.
+He met up with drummer and vibraphonist Glenn Cronkhite, who introduced him to a greater knowledge of jazz.
 Connors also played with bassist Steve Swallow and pianist Art Lande.